bentomas/etmux/README.md

 learning something new and this way you can use your new found skillz in `tmux` itself.
 And if you decide you don't like this project you haven't wasted your time.

-By the way, if you don't want to store your scripts in `~/.etmux-sessions` you can set the `$ETMUX_PATH` environment variable to some other location:

-    export ETMUX_PATH=/path/to/sessions/one:/path/to/sessions/two

 ## ZSH Command Line Completion